Complete Inference of Causal Relations between Dynamical Systems

 {\bf Causal relations.} Let us introduce the box partitioning of $\mathbb{R}^m$ using $r \mathbb{Z}^m$ and denote the boxes by $B(x,r)$, where $x$ is the lower left corner.
 Also we index the partition element $B(x,r)$ by $x$.
 The quantized variables are defined as follows.

-\begin{definition} We say that $X$ causes/drives $Y$ at resolution $r$ (denoted by $X \rightarrow_r Y$) if there is a mapping $f$ s.t. $X_{t}^{r}= f \left( Y_{t}^{r}\right) $ for all $t$. \end{definition}
+\begin{definition} We say that $X$ causes/drives $Y$ at resolution $r$ (denoted by $X \rightarrow_r Y$) if there is a mapping $f$ s.t.\ $X_{t}^{r}= f \left( Y_{t}^{r}\right) $ for all $t$. \end{definition}

-In case of a time delayed causal relation between the systems with lag $\tau$ we have $X_{t-\tau}^{r} = f \left( Y_{t}^{r}\right)$, therefore the proper time-shift should be applied as a preprocessing step.
+In the case of a time-delayed causal relation between the systems with lag $\tau$, we have $X_{t-\tau}^{r} = f \left( Y_{t}^{r}\right)$; therefore, the proper time shift should be applied as a preprocessing step.

-\begin{definition} We say that $X$ and $Y$ are in circular causal relations at resolution $r$ (denoted by $X \leftrightarrow_r Y$), if both drives the other at resolution $r$. \end{definition}
+\begin{definition} We say that $X$ and $Y$ are in bidirectional causal relation at resolution $r$ (denoted by $X \leftrightarrow_r Y$), if both drives the other at resolution $r$. \end{definition}

-\begin{definition} We say that the $x_t$ and $y_t$ observations are basically identical (also called generalized synchrony) if there is a bijective mapping $f$ s.t. $x_{t}= f \left( y_{t}\right)$ for all $t$.
-From a dynamical systems point of view, generalized synchrony is a special case of circular causality. \end{definition}
+\begin{definition} We say that the $x_t$ and $y_t$ observations are basically identical (also called generalized synchrony) if there is a bijective mapping $f$ s.t.\ $x_{t}= f \left( y_{t}\right)$ for all $t$.
+From a dynamical systems point of view, generalized synchrony is a special case of bidirectional causality. \end{definition}

-One should note that we defined causality (definition \ref{drive}) counter-intuitively in a kind of reversed direction. $X$ can be reconstructed from the information contained in $Y$ given that exactly that is what conveyed from $X$ to $Y$ in the action of driving.
-If just partial reconstruction is possible, say $X=(X',Y'')$ and $Y=(Y',Y'')$, where all the components are independent, then $Y''$ is a common cause of $X$ and $Y$, and $X$ does not drive $Y$ or vice versa.
+One should note that we defined causality (Definition \ref{drive}) counterintuitively in a somewhat reversed direction. $X$ can be reconstructed from the information contained in $Y$, given that this is exactly what is conveyed from $X$ to $Y$ in the action of driving.
+If only partial reconstruction is possible, say $X=(X',Y'')$ and $Y=(Y',Y'')$, where all the components are independent, then $Y''$ is a common cause of $X$ and $Y$, and $X$ does not drive $Y$ or vice versa.